Complete and bring the following items indicated on this checklist.

 - You must provide English translations for all foreign language documents.
 (Click here for Japanese translation templates.)

 - The child must be present at the time of application.
 Generally, both parents also attend the interview.
-However, if the parents were married at the time of the child’s birth, and one parent is unable to appear in person, please click here.
-If the parents were not married at the time of the child’s birth, and the U.S. citizen parent is unable to appear in person, please click here.
+However, if one of the parents cannot appear in person, please click here for more details.

 □ Consular Report of Birth Application (DS-2029)